GoldenStack/overscore/ROADMAP.md

 This proposal focuses on two central ideas:
-- A _global descriptor table_ or equivalent, providing rules as to which sections of memory are accessible (reading, writing, execution) from which positions, or perhaps a simpler system that accomplishes a similar thing
+- A _global descriptor table_ or equivalent, providing rules as to which sections of memory are accessible (reading, writing, jumping) from which positions, or perhaps a simpler system that accomplishes a similar thing
 - An _interrupt descriptor table_ or equivalent, providing a set of addresses to jump to when it is necessary to handle certain interrupts.
 Following this